Jamie

 How I Work

 My approach is relational and non-judgemental as I believe that a good therapeutic relationship is based on trust and honesty.
 Most importantly the way I work begins with listening.
 I am passionate about getting to know and understand those I work with to fully understand the difficulties they are experiencing and the goals they hope to achieve.
+A core question and enquiry that underpins my work with clients is 'What is getting in the way of love, relationships, community and vitality?'

-As an integrative therapist, I draw on approaches informed by different theoretical and practice traditions in the field of therapy including humanistic, psychoanalytic, trauma-informed, body-oriented and cognitive-behavioural (CBT) approaches to support your needs.
-Working relationally exploring the relationship between us can enable understandings of challenges you may experience with relationships and intimacy.
+humanistic, psychoanalytic and attachment, trauma-informed, body-oriented and cognitive-behavioural (CBT) approaches to support your needs.
+Working relationally and exploring the relationship between us can enable understanding of challenges you may experience with relationships and intimacy.

 Frequently Asked Questions (FAQs)